- Data Portals

 Cheyenne is a new 5.34-petaflops, high-performance computer built for NCAR by SGI.
-The hardware was delivered on Monday, September 12, at the NCAR-Wyoming Supercomputing Center (NWSC) and the system is on schedule to become operational at the beginning of 2017.
-An SGI ICE XA Cluster, the Cheyenne supercomputer will feature 145,152 latest-generation Intel Xeon processor cores in 4,032 dual-socket nodes (36 cores/node) and 313 TB of total memory.
-It will be a critical tool for researchers across the country studying climate change, severe weather, geomagnetic storms, seismic activity, air quality, wildfires, and other important geoscience topics.
+The hardware was delivered in September 2016 at the NCAR-Wyoming Supercomputing Center (NWSC) and became operational at the beginning of 2017.
+An SGI ICE XA Cluster, the Cheyenne supercomputer features 145,152 latest-generation Intel Xeon processor cores in 4,032 dual-socket nodes (36 cores/node) and 313 TB of total memory.
+It is a critical tool for researchers across the country studying climate change, severe weather, geomagnetic storms, seismic activity, air quality, wildfires, and other important geoscience topics.

 The 1.5-petaflops Yellowstone HPC system is an IBM iDataPlex cluster with 72,576 Intel Sandy Bridge processors.
 Yellowstone was deployed to enable dramatic improvements in the scientific capabilities of a broad spectrum of important atmospheric science applications.
 Yellowstone serves researchers across the United States and around the world.